USAJOBS/help-center/get-started/index.md

 #### Create a resume using Resume Builder

-The resume builder creates a resume for you by asking you to enter information such as previous work experiences and skills.
+The resume builder helps you create a resume for you by asking you to enter information such as previous work experiences and skills.

 _Important tip_: If you save five resumes and want to add a new one, you’ll have to delete one of the existing five.